The base chart class.

 Unsubscribe one or more callback functions from an event triggered on the chart.

-• When only a name is specified, all handlers subscribed to that event will be unsubscribed.
+is specified, all handlers subscribed to that event will be unsubscribed.name

-• When a name and callback are specified, only that function will be unsubscribed from that event.
+are specified, only that function will be unsubscribed from that event.name

 function action () {